 15 Cool Things to Do in Melbourne – Victoria in 3 Days

-Melbourne in Victoria is the multifaceted metropolis seething with top-class art and loads of cultural things to do with 3 days in the city.
+Melbourne in Victoria is a multifaceted metropolis seething with top-class art and loads of cultural things to do with 3 days in the city.
 It is easy to be captivated by the innovative architecture at the Docklands and Melbourne’s narrow laneways flanked by striking street art murals.
 There are many gems to discover in the Victorian city: world-class museums, refreshing markets, prime restaurants and quirky bars with live music.

-Based on our experience we suggest a 3-day itinerary with things to do and explore in Melbourne and beyond – including a day trip to the southern coastal Victoria featuring the renowned Great Ocean Road.
+Based on our experience, we suggest a 3-day itinerary with things to do and explore in Melbourne and beyond – including a day trip to the southern coastal Victoria featuring the renowned Great Ocean Road.

 DAY 1: 15 Cool Things to Do in Melbourne – Victoria

-On this morning ride we suggest that you for instance hop off to explore the following sites:
+On this morning ride, we suggest that you, for instance, hop off to explore the following sites:

-Right on the other side of the street you will find yourself facing the Docklands and all the fascinating architecture surrounding the place.
+Right on the other side of the street, you will find yourself facing the Docklands and all the fascinating architecture surrounding the place.

 Walk around and inside it to get all the details – and pay in particular attention to the clocks!